umbraco/UmbracoDocs/14/umbraco-cms/reference/management-api/postman-setup-swagger.md

 {% hint style="info" %}

-This guide has been provided by a member of our community meaning that it is not managed by Umbraco HQ.
-As it relies on a third-party integration (Postman), some attributes will become subject to change in the future.
+This guide is created by a community member and is not managed by Umbraco HQ.
+Some attributes may change in the future because of the integration with Postman (third-party tool).

 {% endhint %}